juandpinto/thesis-manuscript/source/12_methods.md

 \newpage

-# Methods: Creating the Conversational Hebrew Vocabulary List (CHVL) {#methods}
+# Methods: Creating the Frequency Dictionary of Spoken Hebrew (FDOSH) {#methods}

 As we have seen, the brunt of the work in high-quality vocabulary frequency list creation has focused on *English* frequency lists.
 Outside of the English-speaking world, and especially when dealing with less commonly taught languages, it's difficult to find well-researched word lists, if they exist at all.
 Why have not more educators—those who may benefit from these lists the most—decided to undertake such a task?

 This need not be a project that one starts from scratch every time.
 Many tools already exist to make the process smoother.
 Still, with the rapid pace at which technology changes, these tools tend to quickly become obsolete.
 They are also usually restrictive to the specific preferences of their creators.

-Rather than using these tools, I chose to create a series of simple scripts to create the Conversational Hebrew Vocabulary List.
+Rather than using these tools, I chose to create a series of simple scripts to create the Frequency Dictionary of Spoken Hebrew.

 The two most widely-used languages for the type of data analysis involved in a word list creation are Python and R. I chose to use Python for this project.
 Python was designed specifically to be a very readable programming language.
 That is, it is easy to read and understand the purpose and flow of the code.
 This was one of my primary reasons for choosing to use it, since it increases the ease with which this project can be reproduced by other researchers and educators to create their own word lists.
 R, on the other hand, requires a deeper familiarity with the syntax and conventions of the language in order to understand.